urcomputeringpal/yamburger/README.md

 ## Configuration

-YAMBURGER support validating YAML containing custom tags (like `!tag`).
-To configure the custom tags that are valid for your repository, add a `.github/yamburger.yaml` file you repository like so:
+YAMBURGER supports validating YAML containing custom tags (like `!tag`).
+To configure the custom tags that are valid for your repository, add a `.github/yamburger.yaml` file to your repository like so:

 ```yaml
 tags: